mhwhite22/foodles/README.md

 # Foodles

-Foodles is a recipe app that allows you to document your culinary creations and reminds you when it time to try them again
+Foodles is a recipe app that allows you to document your culinary creations and reminds you when it time to try them again.

 # Screenshots: